danjuarez79/developer-blog/_posts/2024-01-05-vscode-ssh-github.md

 # SSH with GitHub

-I've recently gone through the process of setting VS Code with GitHub among other things to move away from using Eclipse and learning a secondary tool.
+I've recently gone through the process of setting up VS Code with GitHub.
+The reason for this was to move away from using Eclipse and learning a secondary tool.
 These are the steps I used to set up VS Code with Github.
-I started with a key already on Github but I'll explain some of those steps too create the PPK too.
+I started with a PPK key I already had on Github but I'll explain the steps to create this PPK too.

-These are the steps to make a PPK for use with Eclipse and Pageant and a PUB for VS Code and command line.
+These are the steps to make an SSH key for use with Eclipse and Pageant and VS Code and command line.

 - Prerequisites: